sandeep-tukaram/algods/ds/array/README.md

 ## Behavior - performance (time/space), error

 1. due to element:
-    * Elements have a fixed datatype.
-Adding an element of incompatible datatype will produce an error.
+    * error
+      + Incompatible data type error -> when adding an element with a dataype not compatible with array datatype declaration.
+    * performance
-    * Empty positions lead to fragmented array.
+      + Fragmentation -> Empty positions lead to fragmented array.
           Compaction (background process) will be required to optimize on the performance. (code)

-2. due to memory:
+3. due to memory:
     * when does memory allocation happen
       + compile-time(static ?) -> TODO. shouldn't apply for interprented languages.
       + runtime(dynamic)-> languagues such as Java and C provision runtime allocation.
 Java compiles to bytecode which is then interpreted.